Drew Waters Preview, Player Props: Royals vs. Tigers

 - The pitching staff for the Tigers has a collective 8.6 K/9, which ranks 19th in MLB.

-- His most recent appearance came on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while allowing two hits.
+- The left-hander last pitched on Friday against the Oakland Athletics, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.